CraigWilliams/appcastautomation/README.markdown

 ## INTRO:
-This script is expanding on Marc Liyanage’s excellent post [Sparkle Appcast Automation in Xcode.](http://www.entropy.ch/blog/Developer/2008/09/22/Sparkle-Appcast-Automation-in-Xcode.html "Sparkle Appcast Automation in Xcode")
+This script is expanding on Marc Liyanage’s excellent post [Sparkle Appcast Automation in Xcode.][app_cast]
 Very cool!

 In his article, Marc uses a bash script to automate the process of signing your